p2world/madge/README.md

 [![NPM Status](http://img.shields.io/npm/dm/madge.svg?style=flat-square)](https://www.npmjs.org/package/madge)
 [![Donate](https://img.shields.io/badge/donate-paypal-blue.svg?style=flat-square)](https://paypal.me/pahen)

-Create graphs from your [CommonJS](http://nodejs.org/api/modules.html), [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) or [ES6](https://people.mozilla.org/~jorendorff/es6-draft.html) module dependencies.
-Could also be useful for finding circular dependencies in your code.
-Tested on [Node.js](http://nodejs.org/) and [RequireJS](http://requirejs.org/) projects.
-Dependencies are calculated using static code analysis.
-CommonJS dependencies are found using James Halliday's [detective](https://github.com/substack/node-detective), for AMD I'm using [amdetective](https://www.npmjs.org/package/amdetective) and for ES6 [detective-es6](https://www.npmjs.com/package/detective-es6) is used.
-Modules written in [CoffeeScript](http://coffeescript.org/) with extension .coffee are supported and will automatically be compiled on-the-fly.
+Can be used for creating graphs from your dependencies or find circular dependencies in your code.
+The dependencies are calculated using Joel Kemp's awesome [dependency-tree](https://github.com/mrjoelkemp/node-dependency-tree).

+Works for JS (AMD, CommonJS, ES6 modules) and CSS preprocessors (Sass, Stylus); basically, any filetype supported by [precinct](https://github.com/mrjoelkemp/node-precinct).

+  - For CommonJS modules, 3rd party dependencies (npm installed dependencies) are included in the tree by default
+  - Dependency path resolutions are handled by [filing-cabinet](https://github.com/mrjoelkemp/node-filing-cabinet)
+  - Supports RequireJS and Webpack loaders
+  - All core Node modules (assert, path, fs, etc) are removed from the dependency list by default

 ## Examples
 Here's a very simple example of a generated image.